Stress and Your Menstrual Cycle: Is there a link?

 The menstrual cycle is coordinated by the same area of the brain as the stress response.
 Therefore, it makes sense that cortisol and CRH are able to affect the levels of the regulatory hormone, GnRH – affecting all the other hormones under the control of GnRH.

 In situations of chronic stress, ovulation can stop for long periods of time (known as chronic anovulation).
 This can be due to psychological stress but also periods of intense, excessive exercise or eating disorders.
 This is known as functional hypothalamic amenorrhoea.
-It now makes sense why the American College of Obstetricians and Gynaecologists recommend the menstrual cycle be recognised as a vital sign.

 In a nutshell, stress can make your periods longer or shorter, make them stop altogether or even make your PMS worse, all by interacting with the HPG axis.
 Stress can also affect periods in subsequent months, changing their duration and even how painful they may be.
 This means a stressful event a month or two ago could affect your period in subsequent months.